 Severe use should exhibit severe grazing on all plants that your livestock might find desirable and heavy use on the less desirable forages.
 You may even see use on toxic plants, or plants that are normally outside their grazing selection.

 In making a fall assessment of grazing use, if you are at light use, your stocking rate is about where it needs to be.
 This should put your pasture at moderate use by the time new spring growth begins to start the pasture’s new growth year.
-So not reduction in numbers should be needed to keep livestock production near normal.
+So not reduction in numbers should be needed to keep livestock production near normal for winter.

 By not going beyond moderate use of the range plants, you will be able to utilize the pasture without putting undo stress on the plants.
 Also, you will not have to increase your supplement levels to maintain productivity.